cjdbarlow/Part-One/determinants_of_cardiac_output.md

 * **Myocardial wall thickness**
-  Increasing wall thickness (seen clinically as ventricular hypertrophy) *decreases* afterload by sharing wall tension (the product of pressure and radius) between a large number of sarcomeres.
+  Increasing wall thickness (seen clinically as ventricular hypertrophy) *decreases* afterload by sharing wall tension (the product of pressure and radius) between a larger number of sarcomeres.

 ##Contractility